Resources for Biology Research

 The library subscribes to some online reference sources, including the following general reference books and subject-specific books.
 When accessing these resources off campus, you’ll be prompted for your pipeline username and password.

-- Gale Virtual Reference Library: Search by Keyword to find resources on your topic, or click on the “Science” tab to search through individual reference sources.
+- Gale Virtual Reference Library: Search this reference database by Keyword to find resources on your topic, or click on the “Science” tab to search through individual reference sources.

-- Encyclopedia of Human Body Systems: a reference work for human physiology and anatomy.
+- Encyclopedia of human body systems: This ebook is a reference work for human physiology and anatomy.

-- Science Terms Made Easy: A Lexicon of Scientific Words and Their Root Language Origins: a useful guide for common scientific terms.
+- Science terms made easy: A lexicon of scientific words and their root language origins: This ebook is a useful guide for common scientific terms.

-- Encyclopedia of Global Warming and Science Technology: a resource covering global warming concepts and issues.
+- Encyclopedia of global warming and science technology: This ebook is a resource covering global warming concepts and issues.

-- A Dictionary of Ecology Over 5,000 entries: Subjects include plant and animal physiology, animal behaviour, evolution, environmental pollution and conservation, climatology and meteorology, geomorphology, and oceanography.
+- A dictionary of ecology: This ebook contains over 5,000 entries.
+Subjects include plant and animal physiology, animal behavior, evolution, environmental pollution and conservation, climatology and meteorology, geomorphology, and oceanography.

 Print Reference Sources